GarettGazay/ALTR_PROJECT/README.md

 **Code for this project is protected - inquire for demonstration**

+🚨 **Proprietary Notice**
+This repository provides a high-level overview of a reinforcement learning-based scheduling system.
+While the animation showcases ride assignments and reward feedback, it does not expose the underlying optimization logic, algorithmic refinements, or proprietary methodologies.

 ## About Me
 - My name is Garett Gazay, I'm an engineer currently based in Las Vegas.
 - My background is in AI systems engineering and EDI billing solutions.